colemar/wgc/README.md

 * In namespace mode: DNS is configured in `/etc/netns/<vpn_name>/resolv.conf`
 * In default mode: DNS is set via `resolvectl`
-* Invalid DNS addresses are detected and skipped with warnings
+* Malformed DNS addresses are detected and skipped with warnings

 ## License